haphan-markus/extract-visualise-stock-data/README.md

 These libraries need to be installed in the working environment before running the Jupyter Notebook, using Terminal or command prompt.

-# Visualisation
+# Tesla stock and revenue dashboard

-    * Extracting Tesla Stock Data Using yfinance
+    1. Extracting Tesla Stock Data Using yfinance

 ![Alt text](./assets/screenshots/image1.png)